St Benet's Hall, Oxford

 St Benet's Hall (known colloquially as Benet's) was a permanent private hall (PPH) of the University of Oxford, originally a Roman Catholic religious house of studies.
-It closed down in 2022.
+It closed in 2022.
 The principal building was located at the northern end of St Giles' on its western side, close to the junction with Woodstock Road, Oxford.

 History

 Benedictine antecedents

 Benedictine monks had studied at Oxford since at least 1281, when Gloucester Abbey founded Gloucester College.
 The area today known as Gloucester Green was named after this college.
 In 1291, Durham Abbey founded Durham College, and in 1362, Christ Church Priory in Canterbury founded Canterbury College.
 All three Benedictine houses of study were closed between 1536 and 1545, during the dissolution of the monasteries under Henry VIII.
 Gloucester College was eventually re-founded as Worcester College.
 Durham College was re-founded as Trinity College, but the original college's name is preserved in Trinity's Durham Quadrangle.
 Canterbury College's property was acquired by Christ Church.
 Until the establishment of St Benet's Hall in 1897, the Benedictines had been absent from the university for over 350 years.

 St Benet's Hall was not a re-foundation of any of the former Benedictine colleges of Oxford.
 Rather, the hall had a tenuous connection with Westminster Abbey by virtue of its establishment by Ampleforth Abbey.
 In the 960s or early 970s, Saint Dunstan, assisted by King Edgar, installed a community of Benedictine monks at Westminster.
 Although the Benedictine priories and abbeys in England were closed during the dissolution of the monasteries, one solitary Benedictine monastery was re-established in Westminster Abbey in 1553 by Mary I as part of her unsuccessful attempt to restore Catholicism in England.
-After her death, Elizabeth I dissolved the monastery once again.
+After Queen Mary's death, Elizabeth I dissolved the monastery once again.
 By 1607, only one of the Westminster monks was still alive, Dom Sigebert Buckley (c.
 1520–1610).
 In 1608, Buckley "aggregated" two English exiles who had become monks of the Italian Cassinese Congregation, and thereby allegedly passed on to them the "rights and privileges" of the mediaeval English Benedictine abbeys (to be distinguished from the post-Reformation English Benedictine Congregation).
 In 1615, these two English monks became part of a community which took up residence in the abandoned collegiate church of Saint Laurent, in the town of Dieulouard, near Nancy in the Lorraine region of north-eastern France.
 The monks adopted St Lawrence as their patron saint.
 In 1792, Dieulouard Priory was closed and the monks were expelled from France as part of the hostility against the clergy associated with the French Revolution.
 They opted to return to England.